The first rendezvous was in 1825, when William Ashley brought supplies to the trappers who gathered at Henry's Fork of

 Right, a demonstration of Lewis & Clark's air rifle.
 Very cool!
 Below, we all took turns shooting it.

 These pictures and the ones below are from the Eastern Primitive, which was held that year at Muddy Run, Pennsylvania.
 The Three Arts!

 Right, the archery walk was tough!
 Our camp, below.
 The highlanders were there to toss the caber, haggis, and other stuff!
 The younger rendezvousers had a great time, too!
 The sun sets on Surry camp, above and below.
 Right, a trio of tipis, Eagle Creek, WA

 at Belle Grove, VA.
 (Right)

 JP, Jeff and Bob at Skull Springs, WA Below, JP ready for the hunt Right, my shield.
-Waitin' on the stewpot, Surry.
+Right, waitin' on the stewpot, Surry.
 A special place of vision.
-My most recent camp at Surry, the Fall 2013 Rendezvous.
-The flag is the first

-U.S. Naval ensign, flown by John Paul Jones aboard his ship during the
+Right, the first U.S. Naval ensign, flown at my lat camp at Surry, Fall, 2013, and by my many-times-over Great Granddaddy John Paul Jones on his ship during the Revolutionary War.